getappmap/vscode-appland/README.md

 - **`@generate`**: Activate code generation mode by beginning any question with the prefix "@generate".
 In this mode Navie's response are optimized to include code snippets you can use directly in the files are working on.

 **💡 Ask Navie - Using the lightbulb -**: This feature is available in the Code Action menu when you have code selected.
 Choosing ‘Ask Navie’ from the Code Actions Menu initiates a new Navie chat populated with the snippet of selected code, enabling Navie answers based on that specific code snippet.
+Similarly, if you select some code in the active code window and open Navie, the selected code will be passed along.

-### Bring your own key or model
+## Bring your own key or model for Navie

 In order to configure Navie for your own LLM, certain environment variables need to be set for AppMap services.
 Refer to the [AppMap documentation](https://appmap.io/docs/navie/bring-your-own-model.html) for details on how to do that.

-### Creating and using context sources
+## Creating AppMap Data

 Ask Navie to guide you through the process of making AppMap data, or navigate to the Record AppMaps screen in your code editor.